 Ah, the mold.
-This is where you can let your imagination run wild.
-You can use actual candy molds from candy supply houses, silicone ice cube trays, or simply improvise.
-I like to keep the final product on the small size because I like the idea of a handful of them.
-If you can’t locate a mold, just pour the mixture out onto a baking sheet and cut it with a pizza cutter when it has set up.
-And if you want to get super-creative, read up on making your own custom molds with food-grade silicone.
+This is where you can go a little crazy.
+You can use actual candy molds from candy supply houses, silicone ice cube trays (like we mentioned above) or simply improvise.
+I like to keep the final product on the small size because I like the idea of having a handful of them.
+If you can’t locate a mold, just pour the mixture out onto a baking sheet, and cut it with a pizza cutter when it has set.
+And if you want to get super creative, read up on making your own custom molds with food-grade silicone.

-The following basic recipe makes a relatively few number of candies -- about one ice cube tray, but you can easily scale it up to make dozens more of these gummi goodies.
-Making gummi candies turns out to be so quick that you can even make successive batches in different flavors.
+The following basic recipe makes a relatively few number of candies — about one ice cube tray — but you can easily scale it up to make dozens more of these gummy goodies.
+Learning how to make gummy candy turns out to be so quick that you can even make successive batches in different flavors.
 And once you have the recipe and technique down, you can experiment with adding additional flavors to the gummies.
-A good example is adding ascorbic acid powder for tart flavored gummies (add the ascorbic acid after melting the mixture).
+A good example is adding ascorbic acid powder for tart-flavored gummies (add the ascorbic acid after melting the mixture).